The Golem (Leivick)

-Leivick referred to this work as a "dramatic poem" rather than a "play".
+Leivick referred to this work as a "dramatic poem" rather than a "play."
 As originally written, it was unstageable, requiring, for example, that flames flicker out of their own accord and that actors be visibly knocked about (and even bloodied) by invisible forces; furthermore, the full piece would probably take at least four hours to stage, perhaps longer.
 However, stageable versions were soon developed, and the play became a standard of Yiddish theater.
+The Golem is written in blank verse.